microsoft/vscode/README.md

 VS Code is a new choice of tool that combines the simplicity of a code editor with what developers need for their core edit-build-debug cycle.
 It is the first editor and first cross platform tool in the Visual Studio family of products.

-Code incorporates Visual Studio's world class editing and debugging experiences whlie integrating with your existing tool chain.
+Code incorporates Visual Studio's world class editing and debugging experiences while integrating with your existing tool chain.
 A rich extensibility model and ecosystem provides support for a broad array of languages and tools that integrate seamlessly with Code.

-The VSCode repository is where the Code team does development.
+The vscode repository is where the Code team does development.
 We encourage you to follow along, take part in the discussion, submit issues, suggest a feature, or create a pull request!

 Follow us [@code](https://twitter.com/code).